 German composer Kurt Weill was born on 2 March 1900 into a Jewish family in Dessau.
 He began studying piano at twelve and began writing music at around the same time.
 In 1915 he began studying composition, music theory and conducting, privately, and he also began playing in public and writing Lieder.
 From eighteen in Berlin, at the Hochschule für Musik, he began to study composition with Engelbert Humperdinck, but then had to return to Dessau and work as a repetiteur for Hans Knappertsbusch, because of financial difficulties.
-He was able to resume his studied in Berlin at the end of 1920, this time with Ferruccio Busoni, but also played piano in a Bierkeller tavern.
+He was able to resume his studies in Berlin at the end of 1920, this time with Ferruccio Busoni, but also played piano in a Bierkeller tavern.

 He joined the music faction of the Novembergruppe, and his children's pantomime Die Zaubernacht was staged.